nightroman/FarNet/Vessel/Readme.txt

 Faster training and still good results: "2/100/15"

 Limit0
 Span 0 in hours.
-It defines the most recent files to be sorted by times.
+It defines the most recent files sorted only by times.

 Limit1
 Maximum span 1 in hours.
 Training finds the best value (factor 1).